 Four Winds books – dyed and dried

-I did not have high hopes for this dye project, but I love how these booklets turned out.
+I love how these booklets turned out.
 I gave the books a dip in an iron-vinegar solution before dyeing (India Flint’s “magic potion”).
 Some fabric scraps turned very dark immediately and I was concerned that the whole batch would be very dark, like my “clearing in the woods” fabric circles.
 But instead I got lovely dark edges and an interesting mix of colors and prints from plant materials.

 Bundling: I used sardine tins retrieved from the recycling, two sets of metal can lids, and two heavy stone tiles to bind over batches of booklets to protect them.